Connect with us

 Hopper windows open from the top and are typically crank open to tip down.

-Since they make efficient use of compact spaces, hopper windows are common on basements and bathroom.
+Since they make efficient use of compact spaces, hopper windows are common on basements and bathrooms.

 Hopper window.
 PHOTO | COURTESY